1101712/Rice-Detector/README.md

 - [Code Institute](https://codeinstitute.net/ie/), [Code Institute - Churnometer Project](https://github.com/Code-Institute-Solutions/churnometer), [Code Institute -WalkthroughProject01](https://github.com/Code-Institute-Solutions/WalkthroughProject01).

+## Development History of the Educational Project 'Developing and Deploying an AI System'

 ## Acknowledgments
 - To Kay Welfare, for providing great psyhological support and motivation.
 - To Margarita Andrianova for helping to resolve the technical questions.
-- I would like to mentions Openais ChatGPT, which gave me a huge opportunity to study quickly and very efficiently.
+- I would like to mentions OpenAI's ChatGPT, which gave me a huge opportunity to study quickly and very efficiently.
 - To the Code Institute Slack community.irements for the project.
 - Additional Information: Link to the Project README file for further details.